Responses

 };

-Note that token counts and total_cost are also available in the usage field of the response body for non-streaming completions.
+Note that token counts are also available in the usage field of the response body for non-streaming completions.

 SSE Streaming Comments